Malachi-Holden/tcp-udp-testing/README.txt

 To test whether message size affects the travel time, a series of tests can be run, sending messages of various sizes.
 This can be done using a for-loop and sending messages of size i, where i ranges according to the for-loop.

-See the testing.docx file for the results of my research.
+See the testing.txt file for the results of my research.